zinic/crawl/core.md

 #### Armor

-##### Armor Stacking

-**All armor a character contributes to DR over all.**

-For example, the DR values from a characters helmet, bracers, chestpiece all combine (based on damage type) into a pool of DR.

-Helmet: DR Kinetic +2
-Bracers: DR Kinetic +2
-Chestpiece: DR Kinetic +6

-This character, equipped, would have a total of 10 DR vs. Kinetic damage.

 ##### Encumberance

 Some armors may restrict movement and therefore come with a negative mobility check modifier.
 Some heavier armors may also require a certain strength check modifier from the character.